russross/codrilla/api.md

     *   Name: a human-readable name for this problem
     *   Type: the evaluation type of the problem
     *   Tags: a list of tags to help with finding this problem later
-    *   Problem: contents of the problem
+    *   Data: contents of the problem

     Returns the newly-created problem object.